-Neil DeGrasse Tyson Throws Shade On ‘Game Of Thrones,’ Solves Dragon Mystery
+Neil DeGrasse Tyson Throws Shade On ‘Game Of Thrones,’ Explains Dragon Fire

 — Neil deGrasse Tyson (@neiltyson) September 24, 2017

-You don’t need to be a Harvard-educated astrophysicist like Neil DeGrasse Tyson to notice several major things that seem wrong in that scene.
+You don’t need to be a Harvard-educated astrophysicist like Neil deGrasse Tyson to notice several major things that seem wrong in that scene.

 As Mashable pointed out, fans immediately wondered, “Where do the Night King and the other White Walkers get those big, industrialized chains?”

 NIGHT KING: Get the chains